nidorx/ecs-lua/TUTORIAL.md

 ### Fixed Timestep Jitter

-In our project, the system responsible for the movement of our projectiles is `ECS.Util.MoveForwardSystem`.
+In our project, the system responsible for the movement of our projectiles is `ECSUtil.MoveForwardSystem`.
 The `update` method of this system is invoked 30 times per second, which is the standard update frequency for the `process` step of Roblox-ECS.
 Therefore, even though our game is being rendered at more than 60FPS, the simulation performed by this system is limited, causing this unwanted effect in the animation

 To work around the problem we have two solutions: